-- An important assumption of the linear regression model is that the error terms, $\epsilon_1, \epsilon_2, \dots, \epsilon_n$, are uncorrelated.
-What does this mean? - For instance, if the errors are uncorrelated, then the fact that ε_i is positive provides little or no information about the sign of ε{i+1} - If in fact there is correlation among the error terms, then the estimated standard errors will tend to underestimate the true standard errors.
-As a result, confidence and prediction intervals will be narrower than they should be - As an extreme example, suppose we accidentally doubled our data, leading to observations and error terms identical in pairs.
+- An important assumption of the linear regression model is that the error terms, ε1, ε2, ..., ε_n, are uncorrelated.
+What does this mean? - For instance, if the errors are uncorrelated, then the fact that ε_i is positive provides little or no information about the sign of ε{i+1} - As an extreme example, suppose we accidentally doubled our data, leading to observations and error terms identical in pairs.
 If we ignored this, our standard error calculations would be as if we had a sample of size 2n, when in fact we have only n samples.
-Our estimated parameters would be the same for the 2n samples as for the n samples, but the confidence intervals would be narrower by a factor of $\sqrt{2}$!
+Our estimated parameters would be the same for the 2n samples as for the n samples, but the confidence intervals would be narrower by a factor of √2! - If in fact there is correlation among the error terms, then the estimated standard errors will tend to underestimate the true standard errors.
+As a result, confidence and prediction intervals will be narrower than they should be